I Remember You (Adventure Time): Events

 The Ice King decides that he wants to enlist Marceline's help in writing a song to woo princesses, taking pages randomly torn from an old scrapbook with him for later inspiration.
 He flies to her cave, and after a minor scuffle that involves Finn and Jake, Marceline finally relents and helps him write a song.
 At first, the Ice King simply sings a song he wrote about Princess Bubblegum, before breaking down, crying about his loneliness and damaging Marceline's living room with his ice magic.
 Marceline tells him to "stop acting crazy", and he pushes her, before timidly retreating to the top of her refrigerator.
 Marceline begins to lament, via the song "Nuts", and notes that, despite his instability, she is glad to see him.
 The Ice King is surprised to find out that she "likes" him and asks for a hug.
 However, when he misinterprets her feelings and tries to kiss her, Marceline angrily confronts him and asks if he remembers his past by calling him by his actual name: Simon.

 The Ice King is oblivious to his former self, and Marceline begins looking through the Ice King's scrapbook pages to show him evidence of his former life.
 Among the pages is a picture of a young Marceline, with a message to her from a thousand years ago scrawled on the back.
 The message, written by Simon before his mind was completely consumed by the magic of the crown, asks Marceline to forgive him for whatever he does under the crown's influence.
 The Ice King fails to understand the context, and believes that he has written not a note of apology but lyrics, and attempts to add music to his "song".
-Overcome by emotion, Marceline cries and begins singing along while the Ice King plays drums, oblivious as to what is actually going on.
+Overcome by emotion, Marceline cries and begins singing along while the Ice King obliviously plays drums.
 As they sing, a flabbergasted Finn and Jake watch the pair from outside Marceline's house, not knowing what exactly is going on.

 While the eponymous song "Remember You" is being sung, the episode flashes back almost a thousand years before the events of the episode.
-A young Marceline is seen crying in the wreckage of a city, presumably after the cataclysmic Mushroom War.
-Simon Petrikov sees her from a distance and runs over.
+A young Marceline is seen crying in the wreckage of a city, presumably after the Mushroom War.
+Simon sees her from a distance and runs over.
 In an attempt to comfort her, he gives her Hambo, a teddy bear, that he finds in the ruins of a toy store.
 Marceline takes the stuffed animal, stops crying, and looks up in happiness.